 Related Work

-As, in the present work, we have dealt with a feature selection method in text non-text classification, so, description of the related work is divided into two sections.
-First section deals with the study of text non-text separation, whereas, some existing feature selection methods are briefed in the later section.
+As, in the present work, we have dealt with a feature selection method in text non-text classification, so, description of the related work is divided into two sub-sections.
+First sub-section deals with the study of text non-text separation, whereas, some existing feature selection methods are briefed in the later sub section.

-Section 1:
+2.1.
+Text non-text separation

 The fundamental task in non-text classification is to recognize the text and non-text parts in an image, which can broadly be carried out using three major approaches namely, region based, connected component (CC) based and pixel based.
 In the first category, the entire image is segmented into regions following some methods and then each region is classified either as text or as non-text.
-In this approach, researchers have relied on texture based features.
-Oyedotun et al. [6] have employed a feed forward neural network (NN) that trains on first-order statistical features.
-The features are as follows: median and modal pixel intensity values and grey level co-occurrence matrix (GLCM) based second order statistical features like entropy, contrast and energy.
+In this approach, researchers have mostly relied on texture based features for text non-text classification.
+For example, Oyedotun et al. [6] have employed a feed forward neural network (NN) that trains on first-order statistical features like median and modal pixel intensity values and grey level co-occurrence matrix (GLCM) based second order statistical features like entropy, contrast and energy.
 Antonacopoulos et al. [7] have used white tiles based features to distinguish between text and graphics.
 In the paper [8], Shih et al. have used block segmentation algorithm using run length smoothing algorithm (RLSA) and then applied a rule based block recognition algorithm to label a block as: text, horizontal/vertical line, and graphics.
 In the paper [9] Safonov et al. have proposed a simple and fast mechanism to classify a block of a magazine or newspaper into text, picture, or background.
 They have performed the classification with the help of textual features and AdaBoost classifier with dual leave-group-of-sources-out cross-validation.